richard-shi/BarcodeScanner/README.md

 * PDF417
 * Aztec
 * Quick Response
+* Data Matrix
+* Interleaved 2 of 5
+* ITF14

 ### Options
 Barcode values can be copied to clipboard, and opened in Safari if the value is a valid URL

+# New in v1.1
+* Added Compatability for Data Matrix, Interleaved 2 of 5 and ITF14 codes
+* Barcode Scanner now displays the type of barcode
+* Several bug fixes